 I've come across so many people in life who hate bean sprouts with a passion.
 In Thailand we use mung bean sprouts in our stir-fried noodles and noodle soups a lot.
 People who hate mung bean sprouts will order anything that normally comes with them without them.
 And if they ever see one accidental white strand in their food, many of them will go as far as returning it.

 It's certainly not their fault if they have specifically said they don't want bean sprouts.
-Besides, I know so well that mung bean sprouts have this smell that you either love it or hate it.
-If you’ve never tried them, I suggest you try and see for yourself. 🙂
+Besides, I know that mung bean sprouts have this smell that you either love or hate.
+If you've never tried them, I suggest you try and see for yourself. 🙂

-For as long as I can remember, my mother has always made bean sprout stir-fry with tofu.
-I’m sure some people use pork and it’s fine, but I enjoy it more with tofu than meat.
+For as long as I can remember, my mother has always made bean sprout stir-fry with tofu puffs.
+I'm sure some people use pork and it's fine, but I enjoy it more with tofu than meat.
 There are MANY types of tofu, and again you can use any type you want.
-I don’t recommend anything soft, though, as it will break when you stir.
+I don't recommend anything soft, though, as it will break when you stir.